Mia Oliaro

-Mia Katherine Oliaro (born June 27, 2005) is an American college soccer player who plays as a wingback or midfielder for the Duke Blue Devils.
+Mia Katherine Oliaro (born June 27, 2005) is an American college soccer player who plays as a midfielder or wingback for the Duke Blue Devils.
 She previously played for the North Carolina Tar Heels.
 She has represented the United States at the youth international level.

 Early life

 Oliaro was born in Chapel Hill, North Carolina, to Scott and Jeri Oliaro, and has a younger brother.
 Her father, the associate director of sports medicine at the University of North Carolina, played college football at Cornell, and her mother played basketball at American.
 Oliaro began playing soccer at the YMCA at about age three.
 She also played other sports growing up, such as lacrosse, basketball, and swimming, in which she won a state championship at age ten.
 She played soccer two age groups up for Triangle United, where she was coached by her future Duke assistant coach Carla Overbeck.

 Oliaro joined the North Carolina Courage Academy while attending Chapel Hill High School, twice receiving ECNL first-team all-conference honors.
 The summer before college, she played for the North Carolina Courage U23 in the 2023 USL W League season.
 Oliaro contributed five goals and a team-high six assists as the Courage went undefeated in the regular season and reached the national final, in which she assisted an equalizer in the overtime loss to Indy Eleven.
 Oliaro was named the league's Young Player of the Year, first-team Team of the Year, and the South Atlantic Division Player of the Year.
 The next summer, she helped the Courage U23 win the 2024 national title, starting in the final victory over the Colorado Storm.